 • Reduced size and weight | reduced costs in fabrication, installation and maintenance • Controllability | cooling can be adjusted to yield an optimal outlet temperature • Passive | no energy consumption and minimized need for maintenance • Environmentally friendly | reduced need for chemical injection and no C02-emissions

-• Pipeline inlet cooling to enable the use of less expensive pipeline materials • Inter-stage and inlet cooling for subsea gas compressors to increase efficiency • Re-cycle cooling for subsea gas compressors • Subsea separation for increased separation efficiency • «Cold flow» to control hydrates and wax in pipelines
+• Pipeline inlet cooling allowing less expensive pipeline materials to be used • Inter-stage and inlet cooling for subsea gas compressors to increase efficiency • Re-cycle cooling for subsea gas compressors • Subsea separation for increased separation efficiency • «Cold flow» to control hydrates and wax in pipelines

 Future Technology AS has developed FSCC with support from ENGIE E&P NORGE, Lundin Norway AS, Innovation Norway and the Norwegian Research Council through the DEMO2000 program.